Ergodic theory for Riemann surface laminations: a survey: Heat equation and ergodic theorems

 \begin{theorem} {\rm (Forn{\ae}ss-Sibony \cite{FornaessSibony10}). } Let $\Fc$ be a singular holomorphic foliation in $\P^2$ whose singularities are all hyperbolic.
 Assume that $\Fc$ has no invariant algebraic curve.
 Then $\Fc$ has a unique directed positive harmonic current of mass $1.$ Moreover, this unique current $T$ is not closed.
 In particular, for every point $x$ outside the singularity set of $\Fc,$ the current $\tau_{x,R}$ defined in \eqref{e:m_x,R} converges to $T$ when $R\to\infty$. \end{theorem}

 The case where $\Fc$ possesses invariant algebraic curves has recently been answered.

 \begin{theorem} {\rm (Dinh-Sibony \cite{DinhSibony17a}). } Let $\Fc$ be a singular holomorphic foliation in $\P^2$ whose singularities are all hyperbolic.
 Assume that $\Fc$ admits a finite number of invariant algebraic curves.
-Then any directed positive harmonic current is a linear combination of currents of integration on these curves.
+Then any directed positive harmonic current is a linear combination of the currents of integration on these curves.
 In particular, all directed positive harmonic currents are closed. \end{theorem}

+Theorem \ref{T:Dinh-Sibony} is suprising even in the special case where $\Fc$ admits the line at infinity $L_\infty$ as an invariant curve.
+Let $\Fc$ be a generic foliation of a given degree $d>1$ with this property.
+By Khudai-Veronov \cite{IlyashenkoYakovenko}, all leaves (except $L_\infty$) of $\Fc$ are dense.
+So by intuition from Theorem \ref{T:FornaessSibony} one could expect that there should be a directed harmonic current with support $\P^2.$ However, Theorem \ref{T:Dinh-Sibony} says that this intuition is false.

 To prove Theorem \ref{T:Dinh-Sibony} we need to to show that if $T$ is a positive harmonic current directed by $\Fc$ having no mass on any leaf, then $T$ is zero.
-For this purpose, Dinh and Sibony \cite{DinhSibony17a} develop a theory of densities of positive $\ddc$-closed currents in a compact K\"ahler manifold with respect to a submanifold.
-The theory was developed by these authors in \cite{DinhSibony12} for positive closed currents and numerous applications in complex dynamics of higher dimension could be found in \cite{DinhNguyenTruong,DinhSibony16, DinhSibony17b} etc.
+For this purpose, Dinh and Sibony \cite{DinhSibony17a} develop a theory of densities of positive $\ddc$-closed $(1,1)$-currents in a compact K\"ahler surface.
+A related theory was previously developed by these authors in \cite{DinhSibony12} for positive closed currents defined on compact K\"ahler manifolds.
+Applications of these theories in complex dynamics of higher dimension could be found in \cite{DinhNguyenTruong,DinhSibony16, DinhSibony17b} etc.